gianjaeger/Regression-analysis-income-and-inflation/README.md

 1. Preprocessing: Deletes certain columns, combines others and imputes missing data.
 2. Preliminaty models and visualizations: Provides insights into variable distributions and overarching trends.
 3. Fixed-effects model: Fits a linear regression with and without demographic controls.
-4. Multilevel model: Fits a multilevle model with random slopes and random intercepts for 12 regions in the UK to model the trend at a sub-national level
+4. Multilevel model: Fits a multilevle model with random slopes and random intercepts for 12 regions in the UK to model the trend at a sub-national level.
 5. Tests for underlying assumptions: Conducts test for linearity, multicolinearity, homoscedasitcity, independence of residuals and normal distribution of residuals.

 **Abstract**